-I don’t mean to brag, but my hometown pulls off one of the BEST Santa Clause Parades in all of Alberta.
+I don’t mean to brag, but High River pulls off one of the BEST Santa Clause Parades in all of Alberta.
 It takes place on Friday, December 1, but there’s way more to it than a bunch of floats.
 First go to Light Up George Lane Park at 5 p.m. to feel all festive with carollers, hot chocolate and snuggles with Elsa, Anna & Olaf.
-The parade kicks off at 6:30p.m. and you can find the route map here.
+The parade kicks off at 6:30p.m.

 Warm up in the Highwood Memorial Centre with a spot of shopping at the Foothills SNAPS Winter Market.
 Some dude is always frying up perogies, there’s lots of other samples, plus lovely handicrafts made by local artisans.
 The market runs from 11 a.m. to 9p.m. on Friday (December 1!).

 Hot dogs and hot chocolate is served up at the High River United Church from 5 to 6 p.m.
 Their Gifts of Hope Christmas Market runs from 4:30 to 8 p.m., and is followed by a sweet handbell concert.
 I picked up some gorgeous costume jewelry and retro Christmas decorations at this market last year.